Rody-NKCS/Correlation-aware/README.md

-# CEDA
+# Correlation-aware Encoder-Decoder with Adapters for SVBRDF Acquisition
-The source code of "Correlation-aware Encoder-Decoder with Adapters for SVBRDF Acquisition".
+This is the code of "Correlation-aware Encoder-Decoder with Adapters for SVBRDF Acquisition".
+[Project](https://rody-nkcs.github.io/SVBRDF/)|[Paper]().